simeydotme/sparticles/README.md

 <sup>For those occasions when you ***👏 just 👏 gotta 👏 have 👏*** sparkles,
 snow, or stars on your homepage!</sup>

-- ℹ **It's quite easy to achieve 120fps+ with over 1,000 particles on a decent computer!**

-- ⚠ _But please remember **your users are not all running super-computers** with GPUs, they are **probably on a mobile phone**.
-Please avoid running heavy animations on phones!
-[If you really have to then I'd advise reducing the particles down to 100](#mobile) or less for a mobile device!_

 ![Image of little coloured stars known as "Sparticles" running at 120fps](example/example.png)